 The role of clerk is a salaried part time position.

 Volunteers may also provide the Council with services and advice such as Pond Warden, Flood Warden and Tree Warden

-OWPC meets on the third Wednesday of each month – except August – at the Orton Waterville Village Hall on Glebe Avenue at 7.00 pm.
+OWPC meets on the last Wednesday of each month – except August – at the Orton Waterville Village Hall on Glebe Avenue at 7.00 pm.
 On occasions presentations are made to the council at the start of the meetings; on such occasions the main council meeting will commence at 7.30 pm.

 The chair is in charge, and the clerk supports OWPC as it discusses business.
 Council meetings are formal events, not social occasions.
 They have a clear purpose – to make decisions – and are not just talking shops.
 Furthermore, they are public events; the press and public have a right to observe how OWPC operates.
 Exceptions are when sensitive issues are discussed (such as legal, contractual or personnel matters) and then the council can agree to exclude the press and public for just that item.
 OWPC usually makes its decisions in council.
 All councillors are expected to attend.